Austin Transportation and Public Works

 Healthy Streets, Play Streets, and Neighborhood Block Parties have three main goals:

-• Create stronger community ties between neighbors, foster residents’ sense of place within their neighborhood, and bring social interaction to the public right of way.
+• Create stronger community ties among neighbors, foster residents’ sense of place in their neighborhoods, and bring social interaction to the public right-of-way.

 • Help provide safe, non-car-focused mobility connections to important destinations so that people feel more comfortable walking, biking, and rolling to where they need to go.

-To achieve these goals, residents can apply for the program and city staff will review the applications for their potential to provide social and recreational space within the public right of way.
-Living Streets activations work best on low volume, low speed, residential streets.
+To achieve these goals, residents can apply for the program, and city staff will review applications for their potential to provide social and recreational space within the public right-of-way.
+Living Streets activations work best on low-volume, low-speed residential streets.
 These considerations, along with an equity analysis and the percentage of resident support for the activation, determine which streets are selected.

 How will Living Streets activations be monitored and maintained?